nishateeha49du-a11y/telco-customer-churn-classifier-comparison/README.md

-# Telco Customer Churn Classifier Comparison
+**Telco Customer Churn Classifier Comparison**

 A reproducible empirical study comparing classical and ensemble machine learning classification algorithms for customer churn prediction.

-## Overview
+**Overview**

 Customer churn prediction is a fundamental problem in customer relationship management and business analytics.
-The ability to identify customers who are likely to discontinue a service can help organizations develop targeted retention strategies and improve customer lifetime value.
+The ability to identify customers who are likely to discontinue their service can help organizations develop targeted retention strategies and improve customer lifetime value.

 This project presents a systematic comparison of multiple supervised classification algorithms applied to the Telco Customer Churn dataset.
-The primary objective is to investigate how different algorithmic approaches perform under a consistent experimental framework and to analyze their relative strengths and limitations.
+The study investigates how different algorithmic approaches perform under a consistent experimental framework and analyzes their relative strengths and limitations.

-The study emphasizes not only predictive performance but also model stability, computational efficiency, and sensitivity to data partitioning.
+The analysis considers not only predictive performance but also model stability, computational efficiency, and sensitivity to data partitioning.

-## Research Objectives

-The main objectives of this project are to:

-1. Implement and evaluate multiple classification algorithms using a consistent preprocessing and evaluation pipeline.
-2. Compare model performance using several complementary evaluation metrics.
-3. Investigate the effect of different random seeds and data partitions on predictive performance.
-4. Analyze the strengths and limitations of linear, probabilistic, distance-based, tree-based, ensemble, kernel-based, and neural network models.
-5. Identify the most suitable algorithms for customer churn classification based on predictive performance and computational considerations.

-## Dataset
+**Dataset**

 The project uses the Telco Customer Churn dataset, which contains customer-level information related to demographics, subscribed services, account information, and churn status.

-### Main Feature Categories
+**Main Feature Categories**

 * Customer demographics
 * Account information